Can a Care Facility Protect Its Residents from Each Other? (Part Two)

 There is no single answer to the problem, no simple reason that one resident would attack another.
 Researchers have traced the issue in part to the fact that care facility populations often include the frail and elderly as well as younger residents with mental illness.

 The facilities may not realize the risks involved with mixing the two populations.
-They may simply be running out of room.
+They may simply be running out of the room.
 Remember, baby boomers are nearing retirement, and if providers are not preparing for an influx of old people, they could wind up with so many residents that segregating the aggressive patients could be too risky for the facilities’ bottom lines.

 We are living longer, and more of us will be living with dementia and Alzheimer’s.
 We touched on this in our last post: The cognitive declines associated with these conditions and others can include aggressive periods; in some cases, it is just a stage, and it passes.
-In others, though, the anger, frustration and physical acting out may be a daily occurrence — at sunset, for example, when even sweet-natured patients with dementia can become agitated or outright hostile.
+In others, though, the anger, frustration, and physical acting out may be a daily occurrence — at sunset, for example, when even sweet-natured patients with dementia can become agitated or outright hostile.

 Identifying Aggressive Nursing Home Residents